The Who, What, Where, When and Sometimes, Why.

 Other medical and personal expenses

-Insurance issues (such as a claim is denied) can be a major concern while you’re being treated for breast cancer.
+Insurance issues (for example, a claim is denied) can be a major concern while you’re being treated for breast cancer.

-Paying out-of-pocket expenses related to your treatment can be a burden.
+Paying out-of-pocket expenses related to your treatment can also be a burden.
 This can lead to struggles paying other expenses such as rent, groceries and car payments.
-There are some financial assistance programs that may help.
+There are financial assistance programs that may help.
+A financial counselor or social worker at your hospital can help you learn about these programs.

 Learn about insurance and financial assistance programs.